yugasun/omnilayer-start-kit/README.md

 6f6d6e69000000000000001f000000003b9aca00
 ```

-> * Omni prefix: `6f6d6e69` which can not be modifed.
+> * Omni prefix: `6f6d6e69` which can not be modified.
-> * Proterty Id: `000000000000001f` -> `31` is for master chain `Tether(USDT)`, you can modified it depends on your omni coin property id.
+> * Property Id: `000000000000001f` -> `31` is for master chain `Tether(USDT)`, you can modified it depends on your omni coin property id.
 For example when you create regtest chain, your first omni coin property id will be `3`, so you need change to `0000000000000003`.
 > * Transfer Amount: `000000003b9aca00` -> is `10 * 10000000` omni coin amount in hex.

 ## Transfer Coins (Simple Send)